realestivory/bliss-client-open-source/README.md

 - 2008 Java Code
 - Improper class naming
 - Using lombok just for 3 annotations 💀💀💀
-- Find more by looking at the src!
+- Find more by looking at the src